Maedeabm/Maedeabm/README.md

 ## What I Bring to the Table
 - **Machine Learning**: I did several projects related with machine learning including:
-- **Python**: I worked with Python for more than 7 years since my bachelors and I worked with different libraries of python including Tensorflow, PyTorch, Scikit Learn, Nu,py, Pamdas, Scipy, NLTK and much more.
+- **Python**: I worked with Python for more than 7 years since my bachelors and I worked with different libraries of python including Tensorflow, PyTorch, Scikit Learn, Numpy, Pamdas, Scipy, NLTK and much more.
 - **SQL**:
 - **PowerBI**: I am certified as a Microsoft Power BI Data Analyst PL-300 Exam.
 In addition, I have two years of experience using Power BI from my time at Saman Bank and am continuing to enhance my skills in this area.
 - **Tableau**